frappe/frappe_docs/frappe_docs/www/docs/user/en/api/query-builder.md

 add_breadcrumbs: 1
 title: Query Builder - API
 metatags:
   description: API methods for building SQL queries
 ---

 # Query Builder

 `frappe.qb` is a query builder written around PyPika to build a single interface for cross-db queries

-While developing apps, you'll often need to retrive some specific data from the database.
-One way to do this is to use `frappe.db.sql` and write a RAW SQL queries.
+While developing apps, you'll often need to retrieve some specific data from the database.
+One way to do this is to use `frappe.db.sql` and write raw SQL queries.

 Maybe something like